News

 Global Recognition: PIK researchers again part of the top 1% of the world’s most cited scientists

 11/20/2024 - For the seventh year in a row, scientists from the Potsdam Institute for Climate Impact Research (PIK) are represented in the top 1 percent of the “Highly Cited Researchers”.
 The prestigious ranking, released by Clarivate Analytics' Web of Science platform, is determined by the frequency with which scientists' papers are cited by other researchers — a measure of global scientific impact.
-The 2024 edition features nine PIK researchers from different research departments, including PIK Director Johan Rockström.
+The 2024 edition features ten PIK researchers from different research departments, including PIK Director Johan Rockström.

 Read More